dyhes/zulip/docs/contributing/code-reviewing.md

 **Think about the code:**

 1. Make sure the PR uses **clear function, argument, variable, and test names.**
-   Every new piece of Zulip code will be read many times by other developers, and future developers will `grep` for relevant terms when researching a problem, so it's important that variable names communicate clearly the purpose of each piece of the codebase.
+   Every new piece of Aloha code will be read many times by other developers, and future developers will `grep` for relevant terms when researching a problem, so it's important that variable names communicate clearly the purpose of each piece of the codebase.